"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 Rebel Declarations

-• I don't need anyone's wisdom or guidance.
+- I don't need anyone's wisdom but my own.

 The Rebel's Imbalance

-The Rebel is off balance.
-He uses his independence to reject rather than to build.
+The Rebel uses his freedom to reject rather than build.
 He cannot tolerate being indebted to anyone.
 He cannot accept being part of a lineage.
 He refuses to admit that others have wisdom he lacks.

 Arrogance: Knows better than those who came before.